leos313/DOOM_FPGA/README.md

 ./src/crispy-doom-setup -iwad src/doom1.wad
 ```

-You perform manually the steps or, instead, run the script.
+You can perform manually the steps or, instead, run the script.

+### Profiling DOOM (optional)

+Once the game is executed and closed correctly, a new file called `gmon.out` is generated in the directory of the executable.
+This file is created during the execution of the game and includes information about the functions used by the game.
+This file could be read by the `gprof` tool which will display a flat profile.

 ### Doom WITH Hardware Accelerator